-One day we might not need AR apps at all (AR Glasses anyone?), but until then, We Arilyners and other AR champs continue to develop our mobile apps.
+One day we might not need AR apps at all (AR glasses anyone?), but until then, We Arilyners and other AR champs continue to develop our mobile apps.
 There are a lot of cool things you still just cannot do with a browser-based AR.

 We at Arilyn are hard at work to bring you the latest and greatest possibilities, so stay tuned for more news on WebAR development!
 Our developers have already achieved things before deemed impossible with WebAR.
 (They are amazing, we know).

-In the meanwhile, Arilyn app is free and easy to download, so you're saving a ton of money compared to developing your own.
+In the meanwhile, the Arilyn app is free and easy to download, so you're saving a ton of money compared to developing your own.
 As our analytics show, using an app is not an obstacle to getting great results with your AR campaign.
 Mostly, WebAR is giving our customers a welcomed choice.